UniStuttgart-VISUS/mm-tracking/README.md

 Since the required library NatNet is not available for Linux and the library is only usable in combination with the Powerwall it only works with Windows.
 [NatNet](http://optitrack.com/products/natnet-sdk/) is included in this package and it is required for this library to build.
 If it is not included download the SDK and copy the lib and include folder into the `../tracking/tracking/natnet/` folder.
 If NatNet is not automatically found set the appropriate `NATNET_GENERIC_LIBRARY`.
 [VRPN](https://github.com/vrpn/vrpn.git) is also required and it is automatically installed via `cmake`.

+**NOTES:**
+- Building was tested with and VS-14(2015), VS-15(2017) and VS-16(2019) for Win32 and x64.
+- If you have VS-16(2019) installed you *have to* configure the project for Visual Studio 2019.
+- Depending on the installed Visual Studio versions, the required CMAKE path to *vcvarsall.bat* might looks like this:
+  **"C:/Program Files (x86)/Microsoft Visual Studio 14.0/VC/vcvarsall.bat"**

 ## Interface Classes